Posted 08.28.2022 by Josh Krakauer

-Here are some tips to get high followership on Twitter:
+Here are some tips for getting high followership on Twitter:

-Are you on the same wavelength as the people that follow you and see your content?
-There’s no need for branding if the people who really want to see you and your projects don’t feel impacted.
+Are you on the same wavelength as those who follow you and see your content?
+There’s no need for branding if the people who want to see you and your projects don’t feel impacted.

 Understanding your audience will help you tailor your content to their needs, which will automatically help communicate messages effectively.